Truant (album): Commercial response

 "These Days" appeared on several Billboard component charts: number 17 on Active rock, number 29 on Alternative Airplay, number 38 on Mainstream Rock Songs, and number 40 on Heritage Rock.

 Release

-The album's rights are currently with Universal Music Group, as three months after Truants release, they reached a $100 million dollar agreement to acquire DreamWorks Records from DreamWorks Pictures.
+The album's rights are currently with Universal Music Group, as three months after Truants release, they reached a $100 million agreement to acquire DreamWorks Records from DreamWorks Pictures.
 In December 2005, it was announced that DreamWorks Pictures itself would be sold for $1.6 billion to Viacom (the parent company of Paramount Pictures).
 Universal Music Group shut down DreamWorks Records in January 2005, and reassigned the label's more profitable artists to different labels within UMG.
 Alien Ant Farm were among the artists assigned to another label at UMG, as they were one of DreamWorks' highest selling artists, alongside Nelly Furtado and Papa Roach.

 In January 2025, Universal Music and Music on Vinyl issued Truant on vinyl for the first time.